Mini Whale – Free Crochet Pattern

 Ad-Free PDF Pattern for Mini Whale

-• As this free whale crochet pattern is worked in continuous rounds, use a stitch marker to keep track of your rounds.
+• Use a Stitch Marker: Since this mini whale pattern is worked in continuous rounds, a marker is essential to keep track of your starting stitch and maintain the whale’s shape.

 More Free Amigurumi Crochet Patterns